Hey My Wonderful Humans!!

 You can also serve immediately by adding salt right away and then combining everything.

-I hope you liked this recipe, if yes please follow and like and leave your feedbacks as I always love to read them.
+I hope you liked this recipe, if yes please follow my blog and share the love.

 Thank you so much for reading!